Prayers for Health and for Healing

 Those members (and adult children of members) who have partners who don't live in the same household should read this government advice that we have received from Jill Shapiro.

 Jewish Bereavement Counselling Service

-As well as 1:1 bereavement counselling, i JBCS will be starting a new support group ‘Bereavement during Covid-19 – for people bereaved during the virus’ in November.
+As well as 1:1 bereavement counselling, JBCS started a new support group ‘Bereavement during Covid-19 – for people bereaved during the virus’.
 The group will meet fortnightly on a Monday morning for an hour and half via zoom and will be facilitated by two JBCS counsellors, and is for anyone who has experienced a death during the period of Covid.
 Further details about JBCS is here.